 Grow Your Pinterest With Tailwind

 Here’s the deal, before I started using Tailwind (This is an affiliate link, which means I make a small commission on sales generated through such links) I had roughly 7,000 Pinterest followers.
-Since starting Tailwind about nine months ago, my followers are now at 11,000!
-Going from 7k to 11k is more than a 50% growth rate!
+I started using Tailwind in November 2018 and my followers are now at 13,000 in 2020!
+Going from 7k to 13k is nearly a 100% growth rate!

 Even more, this is how I reached over 1M Pinterest viewers in just a few months.
 I went from having approximately 300K monthly Pinterest viewers to just over 1.3M in the first three months of using Tailwind.